SathyaBhat/sathyasays.com/content/posts/2010-01-05-archlinux-install-setup-guide-part-1-the-actual-install.md

 ![uploadt.jpg][29]

-Just hit OK, wait for a bit, and then you&#8217;ll be taken back to the main menu.
+Just hit OK, wait for a bit, and then you'll be taken back to the main menu.
 Proceed with installing the packages.

-Once install is done, we&#8217;ll move ahead with configuring the system.Select nano as the editor.
-Proceed with editing the files only if you know what you&#8217;re doing!
+Once install is done, we'll move ahead with configuring the system.Select nano as the editor.
+Proceed with editing the files only if you know what you're doing!

 Otherwise just leave them as it is.

-I&#8217;ll start with editing /etc/rc.conf since I want to change my hostname ( name of my computer)
+I'll start with editing /etc/rc.conf since I want to change my hostname ( name of my computer)

 ![uploadr.jpg][30]

-Remember: If it doesn&#8217;t make sense, don&#8217;t touch it!
+Remember: If it doesn't make sense, don't touch it!
 Hit Ctrl-X and type Y and hit Enter to save changes, else type no.

-Before you leave this screen, don&#8217;t forget to enter a new root password, &#8211; and remember Do NOT forget this password!
+Before you leave this screen, don't forget to enter a new root password, &#8211; and remember Do NOT forget this password!

 Choose done to return to the main menu.